modera/ModeraServerCrudBundle/Resources/doc/index.md

 that you can pass to persistence layer.
 When you are working with ORM ( because you are using Symfony we believe you are using ORM ) before you can map data onto entity you need to create its instance of configured with `getConfig` method configuration property `entity`.
 AbstractCrudController relies on implementation of
 \Modera\ServerCrudBundle\EntityFactory\EntityFactoryInterface to have new entities created.
-By default a very simple implementation is used which will create instances using class constructors -
+By default, a very simple implementation is used which will create instances using class constructors -
 \Modera\ServerCrudBundle\EntityFactory\DefaultEntityFactory.
 Sometimes you may want to add support for class factory methods, for this to happen you can implement EntityFactoryInterface and register your implementation using `entity_factory`